abeaderstadt/datafun-07-ml/README.md

 # Project 7
 ## **Project Specifications**

-For **Project 7**, we'll follow the guided projects from Chapters 10.16 and 15.4 of your textbook.
+For **Project 7**, we'll follow the guided projects from Chapters 10.16 and 15.4 of the textbook.
+## Accessing Textbook Examples

+To access the textbook examples saved on my computer:

+1. Navigate to 'projects' folder:
+   - On Windows, open File Explorer and go to `C:\Users\<YourUsername>\projects\`.
+   - On macOS, open Finder and go to `/Users/<YourUsername>/projects/`.

+2. Inside the 'projects' folder, open the `IntroToPython-master` folder to find all of the textbook examples.

+3. You can open the relevant Python scripts or notebooks from this folder to follow along with the examples in the textbook.
+From the ch10 examples folder I have copied ave_hi_nyc_jan_1895-2018.csv into this repo for use.

 Below are the steps to complete the project:

 ### **1. Create a New Notebook**
 - Create a new Jupyter notebook in your repository called `beaderstadt_ml.ipynb`.